jwchristiansen/books/README.md

 # Books

-Here are some books I read or re-read recently, in alphabetical order by the author's last name.
-If you recommend anything based on this list, please email me at <joel@worklaw.io>.
+Books I read or re-read recently, in alphabetical order by the author's last name.
+If you recommend anything based on this list, please email me at <joelc@hey.com>.

 - Abbey, Edward. **[Desert Solitaire](https://bit.ly/3ffNVBx)**
 - Beatty, Paul. **[The Sellout](https://bit.ly/2XdfLbf)**